Safe Routes to School E-News

 Economic benefits of Complete Streets

 Cities and counties around the country are beginning to realize that developing Complete Streets is not just a great way to improve safety on the roadway.
 It also helps support the local economy by encouraging people to spend money in their own communities and supports economic development.
-The National Partnership has compiled research that documents the benefits of Complete Streets from around the country and developed a fact sheet that can be used as a tool to impact policies at the local and regional levels.
+The Safe Routes Partnership has compiled research that documents the benefits of Complete Streets from around the country and developed a fact sheet that can be used as a tool to impact policies at the local and regional levels.
 Download the PDF here.

 Complete Streets policy approved in Chattanooga